Cisco Nexus 9300v Vagrant Libvirt Boxes

 Initial Device Configuration

-During the box-building process (inspired by this solution) you’ll have to copy-paste initial device configuration. netlab libvirt config nxos command displays the build recipe:
+During the box-building process (inspired by this solution) you’ll have to copy-paste the initial device configuration. netlab libvirt config nxos command displays the build recipe:

 Creating initial configuration for Cisco Nexus OS 9.3, 10.1 and 10.2